 During the event at the Black Archives Museum in Brixton in 2018, author Kandace Chimbiri presented her book, The Story of the Windrush, which celebrates the inspiring legacy of the Windrush pioneers.
 It recounts the arrival of hundreds of Caribbean men, women, and children in London on a ship called the HMT Empire Windrush in June 1948.

-Additionally, author, writer, and poet Lucy Zion Thatcher presented Small thoughts and Poetry, a collection of raw thoughts the author has compiled over the years whilst using writing as a way to restore emotional balance and well-being.
-It is filled with complex emotions made simple when explored on paper.
-The awe-inspiring honesty reflects the author’s attempts to understand her own emotions and to make peace with them.
+Additionally, author, writer, and poet Lucy Zion Thatcher presented her collection of raw thoughts, Small Thoughts and Poetry, which she compiled over the years while using writing as a way to restore emotional balance and well-being.
+Her work is filled with complex emotions made simple when explored on paper, reflecting her awe-inspiring honesty and her attempts to understand her own emotions and make peace with them.